sudosu404/tailnet-cli/docs/quickstart.md

 # Quick Start Guide

-Get tsbridge running in 5 minutes.
+Get tailnet running in 5 minutes.

 ## 1. Get OAuth Credentials

 1. Go to <https://login.tailscale.com/admin/settings/oauth>
 2. Click **Generate OAuth client...**
-3. Name it something like `tsbridge`
+3. Name it something like `tailnet`
 4. Under **Scopes** → **Auth Keys**, check both **Read** and **Write**
 5. **Tags**: Select a tag (e.g., `tag:server`) - this tag will be used by your services
 6. Click **Generate client**